Our history

 The Rose was built by Philip Henslowe, a shrewd local businessman and property developer.

-In 1585, he leased part of a garden plot on Bankside called The Little Rose, and then commissioned John Griggs, a carpenter, to construct a new playhouse on the site.
+In 1585, when he was about 35 years old, he leased part of a garden plot on Bankside called The Little Rose, and then commissioned John Griggs, a carpenter, to construct a new playhouse on the site.
 It opened for business in 1587.

 Its original shape was a circular 14-sided polygon, approximately 72 feet (22 metres) in diameter.